 A few weeks ago, I took my daughter to the Southwest Regionals Baton Twirling Championship in Amarillo.
 Bridgy is a novice twirler who represents a new generation in the sport.
-She is fortunate to take baton twirling lessons in Oklahoma from one of the only coaches in the entire state.

 World Baton Twirling Day